CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

     >**Note**: If **_ESC_** doesn't work press `ctrl + [` and then write **_:wq_** to save you changes and close the file.

-    >**Note**: If you face permission error while saving a file run the following command : `sudo chmod 777 configService.js`

     ```
     const APIUrl = 'http://contoso-traders-productsXXXXX.eastus.cloudapp.azure.com';